jcustenborder/kafka-connect-redis/README.md

 # Introduction

+The Redis plugin is a collection of connectors that are used to interact with a Redis cluster.

 # Sink Connectors

-## RedisSinkConnector
+## Redis Sink Connector

-Sink connector for writing data to Redis
+The Redis Sink Connector is used to write data from Kafka to a Redis cache.

 ### Important

-This connector expects to received data with a key of bytes and a values of bytes.
-If your data is structured you need to use a Transformation to convert this data from structured data like a Struct to an array of bytes for the key and value.
+This connector expects records from Kafka to have a key and value that are stored as bytes or a string.
+If your data is already in Kafka in the format that you want in Redis consider using the ByteArrayConverter or the StringConverter for this connector.
+Keep in this does not need to be configured in the worker properties and can be configured at the connector level.
+If your data is not sitting in Kafka in the format you wish to persist in Redis consider using a Single Message Transformation to convert the data to a byte or string representation before it is written to Redis.
 ### Note

 This connector supports deletes.
-It will issue a delete to the Redis cluster for any key that does not have a corresponding value.
-In Kafka a record that contains a key and a null value is considered a delete.
+If the record stored in Kafka has a null value, this connector will send a delete with the corresponding key to Redis.

 ### Configuration